 Polling that asks people whether they are for or against abortions being legal suggests that White and Black Americans generally take liberal views on abortion, while Hispanic Americans are evenly split on the issue.

-It’s worth noting though that most American’s take a less than left-wing view of abortion, saying that it is morally wrong and should be legal in some, not all, cases.
+It’s worth noting though that most American’s take a less than left-wing view of abortion, saying that it is morally wrong and should be legal in some, but not all, cases.

 Given this, simple binary polling on abortion may be misleading.
 Using the GSS, I looked at a question that asked whether abortion should be legal for any reason.
 I restricted the analysis to answers given since 2009.
 Whites were to the left of non-Whites but both groups were against totally free access to abortions.